thelonious55/pupstagram/thinking.md

    1.  **What is my http request?**
        1. Please answer this question
-	     	* **When do I want to make the request (what component when called)?** When the user clicks submit on the form in the AddPuppyForm component.
+	     	* **When do I want to make the request (what component when called)?** When the user clicks submit on the form, in the AddPuppyForm component.

 		  	* **Where do I want to define the fetch request (what component)?** In the feedpage, because that is where the posts state is.
 				* **User thinking** When the user goes to feed page